 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-The School of Chemistry maintains a traditional managerial structure encompassing three sections: Inorganic and Materials; Organic and Biological; and Physical and Theoretical.
+The School of Chemistry is managed under three sections: Inorganic and Materials; Organic and Biological; and Physical and Theoretical.
 However, the school's research profile is defined according to our research themes, each with a critical mass of researchers.
 Further information on the school's research profile can be found at Explore Bristol Research.

 Internationally leading research:

 Rated in the top four UK Chemistry departments in the most recent Research Excellence Framework (see Times Higher Education analysis of REF 2014), we are internationally recognised for the breadth, creativity and high quality of our research.